List of ingredients and their benefits

 Juniper and rosemary oils for circulation: Both juniper and rosemary oils are stimulating and refreshing.
 They help increase circulation, decongest sluggish and under active tissues and stimulate the body's metabolism.

 Essential oils for your hair type: Adding essential oils to conditioners can help address your particular hair-care needs.
 For instance, myrrh and geranium oils can help repair dry, damaged hair, while clary-sage oil can give hair a delicate sheen.
 Dandruff may benefit from cypress oil, which gently cleanses the scalp without drying it out, and from tea-tree oil, which helps fight bacterial infections that can occur with severe cases of dandruff.
 Invigorating rosemary oil stimulates circulation and promotes vigorous hair growth, which can counteract hair loss and dandruff.
-Go to Hair Conditioner
+Recipe for Hair Conditioner

 Caution: Pregnant women and epileptics should avoid using bay-laurel, lemon and rosemary essential oils, since they can trigger contractions or seizures; lemon oil can also cause photosensitivity.